algorand/indexer/README.md

 Seeing this we know that the `/v2/accounts` endpoint will return an error if either `currency-greater-than` or `currency-less-than` is provided.
 Additionally, because a "required" parameter is provided for `/v2/assets/{asset-id}/transactions` then we know this entire endpoint is disabled.
 The optional parameters are provided so that you can understand what else is disabled if you enable all "required" parameters.

+For more information on disabling parameters see the [Disabling Parameters Guide](docs/DisablingParametersGuide.md).

 ## Metrics

 The `/metrics` endpoint is configured with the `--metrics-mode` option and configures if and how [Prometheus](https://prometheus.io/) formatted metrics are generated.